"Just like a normal accessible park"? Misleading rhetoric and incomplete information behind the (inadequate) Atlantic Yards/Pacific Park open space

 The same goes for landscape architects.
 After all, only three renderings of the open space have been released, which is far too few to understand the full project.
-Moreover, those released to the Daily News lacked the schematic--top right in slides below--that helps decode the self-serving.
+Moreover, those released to the Daily News lacked the mini-schematic--at top right in slides below--that helps decode the locations.

 The view below, looking south from Atlantic Avenue, does not acknowledge the large towers to the right and left of the perspective.

 The perspective below, toward the main lawn, does not appear to be coming from a pedestrian on the street but rather a resident within the B9 tower--or maybe just standing in front.